Testing for equivalence of pre-trends in Difference-in-Differences estimation: Theory and Implementation

 It follows from the proof of Theorem \ref{thm0} that the statistic $\hat{\beta}_{RMS}^2$ is a consistent estimator of $\beta_{RMS}^2$.
 Therefore, we propose to reject the null hypothesis $\mathrm{H}_0$ in \eqref{equivalence hypothesis MS} (and consequently $\mathrm{H}_0$ in \eqref{equivalence hypothesis RMS}), whenever

 where $\mathcal{Q}_{\mathbb{W}}(\alpha)$ is the $\alpha$-quantile of the limiting distribution of the random variable $\mathbb{W}$ on the right-hand side of \eqref{asymptotic distribution TN}.
 Note that these quantiles can be easily obtained by simulation because the distribution of $\mathbb{W}$ is completely known.
 For instance, $\mathcal{Q}_{\mathbb{W}}(0.05)\approx -2.1$.
-The following result shows that this decision rule defines a valid test for the hypotheses in \eqref{equivalence hypothesis MS}. \begin{thm} If Assumption \ref{ass-sequential} is satisfied, then the test defined by \eqref{test statistic rms} is a consistent asymptotic level $\alpha$-test for the hypotheses in \eqref{equivalence hypothesis MS}, that is
+The following result shows that this decision rule defines a valid test for the hypothesis \eqref{equivalence hypothesis MS}. \begin{thm} If Assumption \ref{ass-sequential} is satisfied, then the test defined by \eqref{test statistic rms} is a consistent asymptotic level $\alpha$-test for the hypothesis \eqref{equivalence hypothesis MS}, that is

 \end{thm}

 \begin{rem} ~~~ \\ {\rm (a) Notice that in practice one chooses $\nu$ as a discrete distribution which makes the evaluation of the integrals in \eqref{definition VNsq} and in the denominator of the random variable $ \mathbb{W}$ very easy.
 For example, if $\nu$ denotes the uniform distribution on $\{\frac{1}{5},\frac{2}{5},\frac{3}{5},\frac{4}{5}\}$, then the statistics $\hat{V}_n$ in \eqref{definition VNsq} simplifies to